agary-ucsd/kgx/README.md

 $ kgx dump tests/resources/monarch/biogrid_test.ttl target/x1n.json
 File created at: target/x1n.json
 ```
+### Neo4j download / upload
+The `neo4j-download` and `neo4j-upload` commands are for downloading from and uploading to a neo4j database.
+The `neo4j-download` command allows for filtering out a sub-graph and downloading in batches.
+### Relabelling
+The `load-mapping` command allows you to create a mapping, that can be used with the `dump` command to relabel fields.
+This is especially useful for merging cliques of identifiers to a single standard kind of identifier.

-An example of relabelling.
+Here is an example of relabelling.
 First we load a csv file that describes how to
 relabel fields.
 ```
 $ kgx load-mapping example-mapping source_id target_id tests/resources/mapping/mapping.csv